AhmetEnesKCC/react-new/README.md

 # Changelog

+- 0.3.0

+  - Added Linux support

+  - If you enter your sudo password wrong your template will be saved as wrong password + current date

+  - Fixed scss directory

+  - Little optimizations

 - 0.2.9

-  - Added shortcut fot react-new-app : rna
+  - Added shortcut for react-new-app : rna

   - If you do not have internet connection your configs will be saved as 'no internet + "current date"'